 Isopropyl alcohol, sold as a disinfectant at drugstores, is a mild solvent.
 It's the best cleaner for heel marks and works on other tough stains too.
 You can also use lighter fluid or mineral spirits.
 Remember that all these products are flammable; turn off any nearby pilot lights and hang rags out to dry before throwing them away.
 Learn how to use it to remove tough stains from vinyl flooring.

 If a CD or DVD skips or won't play in a machine that plays other discs flawlessly, cleaning the disc may solve the problem.
 Disc cleaning kits are available, but all you really need is lukewarm water, a few drops of dish detergent, and a soft, lint-free rag.
 If the disc still misbehaves after the cleaning, examine it for scratches.
 Electronics stores carry repair kits to remove minor scratches from CDs and DVDs.

-If the grille on your bathroom exhaust fan is clogged with dust, try a trick that's faster and more effective than vacuuming: Turn on the fan and blast out the dust with “canned air”.
+If the grille on your bathroom exhaust fan is clogged with dust, try a trick that's faster and more effective than vacuuming: Turn on the fan and blast out the dust with “canned air.”
 The fan will blow the dust outside.
-This works on the return air grilles of your central heating and cooling system too.
+This works on the return air grilles of your central heating/cooling system too.
 Run the system so that the return airflow will carry the dust to the filter.
 You'll find canned air at home centers and hardware stores, usually in the electrical supplies aisle.

 If your toilet flushes slowly, the rinse holes under the rim may be clogged with mineral deposits.
+(Get a refresher on the parts of a toilet.)
 Use a hand mirror to see the holes under the rim of the toilet.
 Bend a coat hanger flat and probe the tip into the holes to poke out any deposits.
 You can clean out those clogged holes without ever getting your hands dirty.